-In matters involving student behavior that may or will result in the suspension or expulsion of a student, a parent, guardian or legal custodian shall be notified and involved to the greatest practicable extent in the disciplinary procedures.
-In all cases of suspension and expulsion, students shall be afforded due process of law.
+In matters involving student behavior that may or will result in the suspension or expulsion of a student, a parent, guardian, or legal custodian shall be notified and involved to the greatest practicable extent in the disciplinary procedures.
+In all cases of suspension or expulsion, students shall be afforded due process of law through written procedures consistent with law for the suspension or expulsion of students and the denial of admission.
+(See District Policy JKD/JKE-R - Procedures Regarding Suspension/Expulsion of Students)